helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 ## My role ##

 I worked as UX consultant within City’s Interaction Lab, a commercial UX consultancy operating within City’s Centre for Human-Computer Interaction Design.
 I met with the client to learn more about the ticket barriers and understand what they expected to achieve from the study.
-I designed the study, created all test materials, managed a student consultant and produced a detailed report for the client.
+I designed the study, created all test materials, managed a student consultant, reviewed session notes and timings, and produced a detailed report for the client.

 ## Approach ##

 ### Preparation ###

 The study involved multiple variables and scenarios.
 New York’s transport system includes buses and trains and the client had an old subway validator we could test as a benchmark.
-The new machines were going to work with 3 types of tickets – 2 paper versions and 1 within a mobile phone app.
+The new machines were going to work with 3 types of tickets &ndash; 2 paper versions and 1 within a mobile phone app.
 Lastly, the client had produced 4 different images to be used within machine display.

 ![Ticket readers, tickets and display variations](../img/test-variables.png)